robbarto2/Oreilly-LLM-Development-Stack/README.md

 ---

-### Section 6: LLM Evaluation and Benchmarking
+### Section 6: LLM Monitoring and Observability

-Learn how to evaluate and benchmark your LLM-based applications.
+Learn how to monitor and observe LLM-based applications.

-- LLM Benchmarking Overview
+- Overview of LLM monitoring and observability
-- Methods to benchmark performance of LLMs
+- An introduction to LangSmith
 - Q&A

 ---